wolandark/Aseprite_GBStudio_Color_Converter-/README.md

-# Aseprite GBStudio Color Converter
+# Aseprite GB Studio Color Converter
 This is a modified version of the original script.
 This version reduces the colors of any given image, into Gameboy colors.

 # Compatibility with Gameboy Color Palettes
 This version of the script is optimized for use with Gameboy color palettes.
 It offers 100% compatibility with GB Studio's background and sprite color palettes.
 <br>

 ![image](https://github.com/wolandark/Aseprite_GBStudio_Color_Converter-/assets/107309764/117eeabb-65f4-4d37-a7f0-d0ff40664b67)
 ![image](https://github.com/wolandark/Aseprite_GBStudio_Color_Converter-/assets/107309764/65ce38d9-6040-40ff-9f86-b363b64e1503)
 ![image](https://github.com/wolandark/Aseprite_GBStudio_Color_Converter-/assets/107309764/8691e8cb-e69a-468f-8cda-907463cd7c57)